 Picking up a bottle of water at the supermarket or the gym is quick and easy, but it has its costs.

 - Bottled water is expensive.
 Depending on where you live, you’ll pay between $1 and $2 for the average 16-ounce bottle.
 (That’s between 240 and 10,000 times the cost of tap or filtered water.)

 - Bottled water is hard on the environment.
 Even though about 23% of plastic water bottles are recycled, that still leaves about 2 million tons of bottles pouring into landfills every year.

 - Bottled water isn’t necessarily purer than tap water.
-An investigation by the Environmental Working Group, released in October 2008, found chemical contaminants in every brand tested -- including disinfection byproducts, fertilizer residue, and pain medication.
+An investigation by the Environmental Working Group found chemical contaminants in every brand tested -- including disinfection byproducts, fertilizer residue, and pain medication.